In warmer temperatures, many of us know the importance of sunscreen outdoors.

-Keeping hydrated is especially important in warmer months, when we perspire more.
-In fact, the average person has 2.6 million sweat glands, which is why we are soaked with perspiration after a rigorous workout.
+Keeping hydrated is especially important in warmer months, when we sweat more.
+In fact, the average person has 2.6 million sweat glands, which is why we are soaked with sweat after an intense workout.

 But you shouldn’t wait until after your workout to drink water.
-You should drink before you feel thirsty, because exercise blunts the mechanism that conveys thirst to our brains.
-And if you sweat profusely, consider a sports drink that will replenish the electrolytes you lost through perspiration.
+You should drink before you feel thirsty, because exercise can block the signal from your brain that tells your body you are thirsty.
+And if you sweat a lot, consider a sports drink that will give you back the electrolytes you lost through sweating.

 Most folks don’t need sports drinks to stay hydrated.
 Water will do just fine.
 And you don’t have to buy expensive bottled water.
 Carry a reusable water bottle with you on your walk, or take it to the fitness center.